 For full disclosure, I don’t own the COROS APEX, but had the chance to test it out for a couple weeks.
 I personally own only the Garmin Vivoactive 3 Music, and will keep it until it dies, or until I actually need more features (better for my wallet and the planet :)).
 When that does happen, I have my eye on the APEX—that’s how much I like this watch.

-This post is not sponsored, but it does contain affiliate links, meaning that I earn a small commission on any purchases through those links, at no extra cost to you.
+This post is not sponsored, but it does contain affiliate links (and a free watch band code), meaning that I earn a small commission on any purchases through those links, at no extra cost to you.
 Your support allows me to keep writing reviews like this one 🙂

 Features of the COROS APEX